 Using a clarifying shampoo every 3 washes will help to cut down on product build-up – I particularly love Briogeo’s Be Gentle Be Kind, which offers a deep cleanse without stripping colour from my balayage.
 Likewise, Living Proof have a great range of oil-free products so their Healthy Hair Conditioner is a regular in my shower.
 Top tip: Only apply conditioner to the lengths of your hair, let the natural oils take care of your roots.

+Step 2.
 Pick The Right Products

 You know how sometimes you try a new product and can just swear that your hair got greasier a day faster than it did with your old one?
 Well, there’s a science behind this, and it’s all to do with ingredients.
 When it comes to styling products, less is more.
 Opt for lightweight formulas that won’t cause build-up or weigh down your hair.